Carnegie Free Library of Braddock: In pop culture

 The building has been used in several cinematic productions.
 The earliest known, Tony Buba's music video from ~1982 of Frenchy Burrito's cover of the Robert Johnson classic, "Terraplane Blues", was filmed in the gymnasium.
 Subsequently, it has served as a Brooklyn police station in the TV movie, The Bride in Black (1990), with Susan Lucci and David Soul; as an orphanage in the TV movie, The Christmas Tree (1996), with Julie Harris, which was Sally Field's directorial debut; and as (separately) a museum and gymnasium in Shelter (2010), with Julianne Moore and Jonathan Rhys-Meyers.
 In early Dec 2014, the Library was the location for filming sequences of Dr. Bennet Omalu's office in Concussion, with Will Smith and Albert Brooks.

+The library's gym was turned into an auditorium for the Quantum Theater production of a one-man show, The Return of Benjamin Lay, in early 2025.

+The library was featured in the 2025 documentary Free for All: The Public Library (dir.
+Dawn Logsdon and Lucie Faulknor).